spacecloud-io/space-cloud/docs/manual/database/delete.md

 ## Next steps

 Now you know all the operations of CRUD module.
-So let's take a deeper dive into configuring the database module of Space Cloud
+So let's take a deeper dive into configuring the database module of Space Cloud.

 <div class="btns-wrapper">
   <a href="/docs/database/update" class="waves-effect waves-light btn primary-btn-border btn-small">